ray-x/guihua.lua/README.md

 * Listview with fzy finder
   ![listview](https://github.com/ray-x/files/blob/master/img/navigator/fzy_reference.jpg?raw=true)

+More screen shot please refer to [Navigator.lua](https://github.com/ray-x/navigator.lua)

 Please refer to test file of how to use it

-fzy was powered by [romgrk fzy-lua-native](https://github.com/romgrk/fzy-lua-native) with modified version of sorter/quicksort to sort list of tables
+Lua OOP is powered by [middleclass](https://github.com/kikito/middleclass) fzy is powered by [romgrk fzy-lua-native](https://github.com/romgrk/fzy-lua-native) with modified version of sorter/quicksort to sort list of tables

 # Install